 Frequently Asked Questions about the Oncology Massage Therapy 4-Day Intensive Course

-Some of our sponsors (the massage schools and cancer centers who host us) are set up to do this.
+Some of our sponsors (the massage schools who host us) may be set up to do this.
 If you register for a course sponsored by a massage school or other facility, ask the sponsor what the terms are and if they can accept a payment plan.

 We do not offer scholarships or discounts through our office.